 The direct, indirect, and cumulative impacts to water quality for the considered action would be proportionally similar to the impacts specified for Plan 1 described above.
+The reduction in water quality impacts is expected to be slightly greater under this plan due to the greater number of structures eligible in this plan.

-5.3.1.5 Air Quality
+5.3.1.6 Air Quality